The Incarcerated Artists Project (IAP)

 Who We Are

 The Incarcerated Artists Project (IAP) is a consortium of Columbia University School of the Arts student-run programs serving those impacted by mass incarceration.
 The IAP engages with formerly and currently incarcerated people—and their families—through creative workshops in correctional facilities, publications, and on-campus events.
 These activities emanate from Columbia Artist/Teachers (CA/T), the Columbia Journal, and Our Word.
 We also partner with such organizations as the Heyman Center for the Humanities and LiveWrite.

 The IAP was founded by Adam Schwartzman in the Spring of 2018, building on initiatives developed by Writing Program students Antoinette Bumekpor, Tibo Halsberghe, and Heather Radke, who serve as student advisors.
 The project is overseen by Professor Alan Ziegler, Director of Community Outreach.

-We publish Exchange, a zine featuring work by currently and formerly incarcerated writers and visual artists.
+The Exchange is a zine featuring work by currently and formerly incarcerated writers and visual artists.
 Read the first edition here.